 \subsection{Algorithm Description: Procedural Pseudocode}

-The overall structure of the algorithm is relatively simple.
-Except for a single loop required to generate indices from matrix computation results and to write them into the node attribute table, the procedure is essentially sequential.
-For accessibility to readers from different backgrounds, we adopt a procedural description rather than a formal pseudocode diagram.
+Structurally, this algorithm is relatively simple.
+Except for a single loop required to generate labels from matrix-computation results and write them into the node attribute table, the overall procedure is sequential.
+For ease of reading by readers from different backgrounds, a procedural description is adopted here instead of a pseudocode flowchart.

-\paragraph{Main Procedure.}
+\paragraph{Main procedure.}